moechofe/lowresrmx/asset.dev/manual.md

     score=score+1

-As you can see, variables are declared using an identifier, that why user should take care of giving them a nice name that help them remember what's inside.
+As you can see, variables are declared using an identifier.
+That's why users SHOULD choose descriptive names that help them remember what's inside.

-As real example, this is a program that increment and print a score every time the player tap the device screen.
+As a real example, this is a program that increments and prints a score every time the player taps the device screen.

     score=0
     do